Purchase the book here

 1 | Introduction

-I began this project with a single intention: to display the interconnectedness of humans and the natural world in one, overlapping image.
-I never imagined the passion or the sheer joy I would obtain from creating these colorful, whimsical portraits in and within my environment.
+I began this project with a singular intention: to display the interconnectedness between humans and the natural world in one, overlapping image.
+I never imagined the passion or joy I would obtain from creating these colorful, whimsical portraits in and within my environment.

-I am a storyteller by unconventional terms.
+I have always been a storyteller.
 I write poetry, I write essays.
 I sometimes still write for journalistic and academic purposes.
 But my favorite medium for storytelling is the visual, especially through the use of digital photography and video.
 This photographic essay is an attempt to showcase my ever-expanding worldview of one-ness in the universe.
-It’s philosophical, it’s factual, but above all it’s personal.
+It’s philosophical, it’s factual, but above all, it’s personal.